In Him Ministries:

 Jesus transforms us into His image because He loves us and has been made the Lord of our life, not because of the works we do.
 When we focus on keeping the law we are focused on our self and our performance.
 When we focus on serving Jesus we are Christ-focused and loving others will be the natural result.

-When we become Christians, we are made part of God’s family through the power of the Holy Spirit living inside of us!
+When we become Christians, we are made part of God’s family through the Holy Spirit living inside of us!

 What does the Holy Spirit do for us?
 Everything of eternal value in this life and in eternity comes through the work of the Holy Spirit in our lives.
 Once we become Christ’s disciples and have received the Holy Spirit, God begins the sanctifying work of transforming us into the image of Christ (Rom.
 8:29).